 The developed modules/components of the software systems are coupled together.
 These individual modules are tested together when coupled.
-After Unit Testing, these modules are tested together which form a software system.
-But some of us, may have this question that, how is Software System testing as a whole and Integration testing different?
-The main thing we understand here is that, in integration testing, the testing is done for the individual modules are combined together, after unit tests are conducted; and in software system testing the whole system is tested with all the parameters taken into consideration.
+After Unit Testing, these modules are tested together, which forms a software system.
+But some of us may have this question that, how is Software System testing as a whole and Integration testing different?
+The main thing we understand here is that, in integration testing, the testing is done for the individual modules are combined together, after unit tests are conducted, and in software system testing, the whole system is tested with all the parameters taken into consideration.

-Following diagram depicts exactly what Big Bang approach of Integration testing means:
+The following diagram depicts exactly what the Big Bang approach of Integration testing means:

 With Big Bang Approach, there are some advantages and disadvantages associated:

 - It is very convenient to approach if the systems are small.
 As the time taken for this approach is more, big systems can lead to more consumption of time.

 - Fault detection is very easy with this, considering small systems.

 - Since all modules are coupled, if some fault arises in the systems, it is difficult to spot it on.